Nadai2010/Nadai-SHH/README.md

 ![Alt text](src/assets/image.png)

 ## HDS:
-A space that simulates the experience of HDS (Hablando de Starknet), where each guest shares their knowledge about specific topics in the ecosystem.
-We are migrating this space with POAP here, where each secret word will unlock the corresponding button to mint the `NHT` token.
-The idea is to migrate the ERC-721 contracts from Cairo 0 to Cairo contracts, with each word possibly hidden within the contract.
+In this section we want to improve the experience of the community around the biweekly "Hablando de Starknet" Spanish-speaking show.
+Here we want to issue our POAPs under the form of NFTs on Starknet, where the secret word mentioned during the Space will unlock the corresponding button to mint the `NHT` token.
+The idea is to migrate the ERC-721 contracts from Cairo 0 to Cairo contracts, with each secret word hidden within the contract.

-In this section, you can learn about the ecosystem with Spanish-speaking guests.
-You can claim your `NHT` tokens with the secret word of the space, and these `NHT` tokens can be viewed in `Braavos`, `Exploradores`, and more.
+Therefore, in this section, you can learn about Starknet while being able to claim your `NHT` tokens with the secret word mentioned in the podcast.
+Furthermore, these `NHT` tokens will be displayed on `Braavos`, `Explorer` and more.

 ![Alt text](src/assets/image-2.png)